 6. Finding the perfect shade of white

 The shade of your teeth veneers needs to be a customized decision.
 You may think that you want white-white teeth but teeth can be naturally yellow-white or gray-white.
 You want a shade that won’t make your teeth appear fake, dense, or opaque.
 Your skin tone will play a part in determining the shade of your veneers.
-Your cosmetic dentist will likely paint the temporary veneers a certain shade so you can see how it will look beforehand.
+Your cosmetic dentist will likely paint the temporary veneers a certain shade so you can see how they will look beforehand.